Online Donations

 • Secure Online Giving.
 Regular, one-time, or recurring giving to established church budget and pledge areas including our General Fund.

-• Additional Contribution Options: Donate to miscellaneous causes, special projects, or seasonal activities outside the "regular menu" of offerings.
+• Additional Contribution Options: Make a donation for miscellaneous projects, in memory of loved ones, or any activities outside the "regular menu" of offerings.
 You'll enter the designation in the form, just like you would write on the memo line of a check.

 • Designated UMC Special Sundays: More info about special offerings made in connection with UMC churches across the globe to support UMC programs like Human Relations Day, Student Sunday scholarships, Native American ministries, social justice programs, or other initiatives.